 - Minimum of three girls on the field at all times.

 Blake Park Mount Maunganui, five full size rugby fields and four half sized Rip Rugby fields.
-Bous and Girls Rugby Sevens play on a full-sized field.
-Mixed Rip Rugby play on a half-sized field as per the diagram.
+Boys and Girls Rugby Sevens play on a full-sized field.
+Mixed Rip Rugby play on a half-sized field as per the DIAGRAM.

 Safety and General Rules